ABITHA-03a/breast-cancer-classification-using-python/README.md

 This breast cancer classification model showcases the potential of machine learning in medical diagnostics.
 By automating the analysis of diagnostic features, it provides a reliable second opinion that could assist healthcare professionals in early cancer detection.
 Future improvements could include expanding the dataset, refining feature selection, and deploying the model for real-time diagnostic support.

-Let me know if you'd like to expand on any section or focus more on technical aspects.